deztec/csv2excel/README.md

 f = the format for the output file [xls|xlsx]
     default format is Excel Open XML (xlsx)

+t = force all cells in the output worksheet to be of type Text
+    default behavior is to insert as Numbers/Dates (in a General cell) if detected

 v = increase debug message verbosity

 h = show command line options